 If your committee would rather work through this on its own, the Committee Meeting Agenda + Documentation Checklist provides a practical structure for running each meeting, capturing the oversight work, documenting decisions, and maintaining a clear governance record over time.

-Many retirement plan committees meet quarterly, although the appropriate frequency depends on plan size, complexity, and the issues being monitored.
+Quarterly is a common cadence, though the appropriate frequency depends on plan size, complexity, and the issues being monitored.
+ERISA sets a reasonable-intervals standard rather than a fixed schedule.

-ERISA does not explicitly require meeting minutes, but documenting decisions is widely considered a best practice for demonstrating fiduciary oversight.
+ERISA does not explicitly require meeting minutes, but documenting decisions is how a committee demonstrates the prudent process ERISA requires.

 Minutes typically summarize the topics reviewed, information considered, decisions made, and any follow-up actions assigned.